Mullinahone: Places of interest

 Killaghy Castle, a Norman castle dating back to 1206, is a short distance from Mullinahone.
 It was originally a motte-and-bailey (a man-made hill of earth with a fortified wooden house on top).
-Later in the 15th and 16th century, a tower house was built.
-The tower house was a tall slender castle of stone, and was built primarily for defence.
+Later, in the 15th and 16th centuries, a tower house was built.
+The tower house was a tall, slender castle of stone and was built primarily for defence.
 During Tudor times in the 16th century, a long house was added.
-The 18th century saw the construction of two further buildings forming the structure of Killaghy Castle as it stands today.
+The 18th century saw the construction of two further buildings, forming the structure of Killaghy Castle as it stands today.
 The castle has undergone extensive restoration.
 The castle was originally owned by the Despard family.
 It is now a self-catering business.

 Mullinahone is the home of PAWS Animal Rescue, the second largest dog sanctuary in Ireland, next to Dogs Trust Dublin.
 PAWS is a registered charity which rescues and provides new homes to abandoned and abused dogs.